Most people never imagine that they will be arrested and charged with a crime and assume that anyone who is arrested must be a criminal.

 and confusing.

-an "evil intent."
-They include crimes such as murder, manslaughter, burglary, arson, certain types of DWI and many different
+Felonies are the most serious category of criminal offenses and in legal theory are acts committed with an "evil intent."
+They include crimes such as murder, manslaughter, burglary, arson, certain types of DWI and many different drug offenses.

-convictions create a permanent criminal record.
+create a permanent criminal record.

-Felonies are prosecuted by "indictment" of a Grand Jury, which is a body of 23
+Felonies are prosecuted by "indictment" of a Grand Jury, which is a body of 23 people who

-handled in either County Court or
+County Court or

 Misdemeanors are a category of offenses that are still considered "crimes," but are not considered to be as serious as felonies.
 They include crimes such as DWI, petit larceny, several forms of drug possession, etc. Like felonies, a misdemeanor conviction results in a permanent criminal record.
 Penalties for a misdemeanor conviction include up to 1 year in county jail, fines and up to 3 years probation.
 Misdemeanors are prosecuted in local courts (in a city they are handled in City Court, in all other areas of NYS they are handled in local town or village courts).

-Dealing with the power of the State to arrest and prosecute you isn't something that anyone
+Dealing with the power of the State to arrest and prosecute you isn't something that anyone should try to

-how likely you are to have your case fairly and completely adjudicated.
+you are to have your case fairly and completely adjudicated.
 Fortunately, in the

 Glenn Magnell is available to provide energetic, knowledgeable and professional legal representation regarding arrests or tickets related to speeding, DWI and misdemeanors and felonies.